How heating works in our Goldsmiths managed accommodation.

 This page is for residents of Loring Hall.
 Who to contact for other residences.

-Heating in the Loring Hall and Dean House is controlled by a system called a BMS (Building Management System).
+Heating in the Loring Hall is controlled by a system called a BMS (Building Management System).

 Heating operation times